lsrcz/test-deflaker/README.md

 It seems that Rerun detects more flaky tests(although they are all the same test case `controllers.ApplicationControllerTest.testThatHomepageWorks`).

+## Limitations
+Maybe Ninja is not a good example here?
+Perhaps the reason for this strange phenomenon is that ninja's test suite depends on some external state and `mvn clean` clears it.
+I chose to test on it just because I didn't have enough computational power, and the test suite of ninja is relatively small, so I can evaluate DeFlaker on more commits.

 ## The questions
 1. Why are the results of the two scripts so different?
 The only difference of the two scripts that may cause this is the `mvn clean`.
 But it won't affect the running of a single test case.
 2. Do I misunderstand the meaning of a previous commit?
 Is it the previous commit of the git repo or the previous commit in the csv file?